Public service leave

 Most reserved forces training takes place in the evenings and at weekends.
 However volunteers are usually expected to attend an annual camp and in order to support staff to undertake this, the University will provide up to 2 weeks paid leave.
 However, as reservists are paid by the Ministry of Defence for all training, you will be required to provide details of any payment received and your salary will be reduced accordingly.

 Should you be mobilised (i.e called up for active service) you will be given the full amount of leave required to undertake this.
-During any period of mobilisation you will be paid by and be given annual leave by the Ministry of Defense.
+During any period of mobilisation you will be paid by and be given annual leave by the Ministry of Defence.
 You will therefore be on unpaid leave from the University and will not accrue annual leave.

 On return from active service your line manager will complete a 'Return to work checklist' with you to help you to settle back into your role at the University.